-Speech by Pat Cox, President of the European Parliament at the Extraordinary European Council on Iraq Brussels, 17 February 2003
+Draft speech by President Cox, European Council, 17 February 2003

 - 1. I would like to thank the Greek Presidency for taking the initiative of calling this Extraordinary Council.
-This was something the European Parliament called for.
-Some questioned whether this Summit should be called, or the timing, but we believe you were right to give priority to seeking more coherence in the position of Member States, in order to foster a common approach and display the necessary solidarity, one to the other, through the Presidency.
-We hope that you will find today the collective wisdom which puts to the fore that which unites us, which is far greater than that which divides us. - 2.
-The European Parliament is a tribune of the people and is, as such, a gauge in one form of public opinion.
-I fully recognise that war and peace are, first and foremost, matters for the Member States.
+You are right to give priority to seeking more coherence in the position of Member States, in order to foster a common approach and display the necessary solidarity, one to the other, through the Presidency. - 2.
+The European Parliament is a tribune of the people and is, as such, a guage of public opinion.
+I recognise that war and peace are, first and foremost, matters for the Member States.
 The United Nations is an intergovernmental organisation where Member States are represented.
 I would like, nonetheless, to inform you of the views of the Parliament. - 3.
-Those views, which were set out recently, may be summarised as follows: - Iraq must disarm. - We support the work of the weapons inspectors. - We are opposed to unilateral preemptive military action. - We insist on respect for multilateralism through the UN process. - And we seek the maximum expression of Europe's common view.
+Those views, which were set out recently, may be summarised as follows: - Iraq must disarm. - We support the work of the weapons inspectors. - We are opposed to unilateral preemptive military action. - We insist on respect for the UN process. - And we seek the maximum degree of European consensus.

-The European Parliament, and in this we represent the current state of opinion of the citizens of Europe, is not convinced that military intervention is justified at this moment.
+The European Parliament, and in this, we represent the views of the citizens of Europe, is not convinced that military intervention is justified at this moment.

-- 4. The unambiguous message from Parliament and, indeed, all our Institutions has to be that Baghdad must comply with UN Resolution 1441, must disarm, must provide verifiable proof of this disarmament.
-The inescapable burden for this verification falls on Saddam Hussein. - 5.
-But we also have to recognise that the incremental willingness of the Iraqi regime to cooperate more fully with the inspectors on disarmament is not some sudden benign conversion to the rule of international law, but a recognition of the unanimous weight of the Security Council of the United Nations behind Resolution 1441, and backed up by the credible threat of force in the case of non-compliance.
-We recognise, of course, that the use of force must be the last resort.
+4. The unambiguous message from Parliament and, indeed, all our Institutions has to be that Baghdad must comply with UN Resolution 1441, must disarm, must provide verifiable proof of this disarmament.
+The inescapable burden for this verification falls on Saddam Hussein.

+- 5. But we also have to recognise that the incremental willingness of Saddam Hussein to cooperate with the inspectors on disarmament is not some sudden benign conversion to the rule of international law, but a recognition of the unanimous weight of the Security Council of the United Nations behind Resolution 1441, and backed up by the credible threat of force in the case of non-compliance.
+We recognise of course that the use of force is the last resort.
 The more united we stand, the more Saddam Hussein will understand.
 There is no choice. - 6.
 The pressure must be maintained.
-Failure on his part to provide "immediate active and unconditional cooperation" would make Saddam Hussein responsible for the serious consequences that would flow from this.
+Failure to provide "immediate active and unconditional cooperation" would make Saddam Hussein responsible for the serious consequences that would flow from this.
 The credibility of the UN implies that, when necessary, all the Member States should show their willingness to apply to the full the decisions of the UN Security Council.
-I appeal to Heads of State and Government to recognise that effective multilateralism cannot be multilateralism à la carte.
-This is the package.
+Belief in effective multilateralism cannot be multilateralism à la carte. - 7.
+But our common European purpose must go beyond the immediate question of Iraq.
+We have common aspirations.
+Since 9/11, we have contributed fully to the worldwide fight against terrorism.
+We have developed an approach to the Middle East, which provides the only perspective for reconciliation and reconstruction in the region.
+We insist on the immediate publication of the road map as a first and necessary step.
+And we must develop and refine our vision for the future of the Middle East, our relations with the Arab world and Israel, and for a world free of terrorism.
+In short we must enhance the capacity of the European Union to act.